cosmic-horizon/committees/Community-Spend/Readme.md

 ## Resource Allocation:

-Given the endowment of 200,000 QWOYN tokens, the Aquifer Committee has determined that it can generate roughly 5500 QWOYN tokens per month through staking.
+Given the endowment of 200,000 QWOYN tokens, the Committee has determined that it can generate roughly 2500 QWOYN tokens per month through staking.
 The funds will be allocated in the following manner:

-**Restaking:** 50% of the generated QWOYN tokens will be restaked into the staking pool.
-Restaking helps to support the growth and security of the network by increasing the staked QWOYN tokens and enhancing network consensus.

-**Distribution to Committee Members:** The remaining 50% of the generated QWOYN tokens will be shared among the committee members.
-This distribution recognizes the efforts and contributions of committee members and provides an incentive for their active participation and dedication.

-**Discretionary Use of Restaked Amount:** The committee will have the flexibility to determine the use of the restaked QWOYN tokens.
-They may choose to allocate them towards specific initiatives, community projects, liquidity provisioning, or any other endeavors that align with the committee's purpose and benefit the Qwoyn Network ecosystem.
+**Discretionary Use of generated QWOYN tokens:** The committee will have the flexibility to determine the use of the generated QWOYN tokens.
+They may choose to allocate them towards specific initiatives, restaking, share among the committee members, community projects, liquidity provisioning, or any other endeavors that align with the committee's purpose and benefit the Qwoyn Network ecosystem.

 ## Charter Amendments: